k2-fsa/sherpa/docs/source/onnx/speech-enhancement/models.rst

 .. note::

    This page documents the GTCRN model.
-For DPDFNet, please refer to :doc:`./dpdfnet`.
+For DPDFNet, see :doc:`./dpdfnet`.

 gtcrn_simple